ibusko/stak/docs/source/stak/isophote/ellipse/faq.rst

 by standard error propagation.
 Errors in the ellipse geometry parameters, on the other hand, cannot be estimated in the same way, since these parameters are not computed directly but result from a number of updates from a starting guess value.
-An error analysis based on numerical experiments [2] showed that the best error estimators for these geometrical parameters can be found by simply "projecting" the harmonic amplitude errors that come from the least-squares covariance matrix by the same formulae above (**1**) used to "project" the associated parameter updates.
-In other words, errors for ellipse center, ellipticity and position angle are computed by the same formulae as in (**1**), but replacing the least-squares amplitudes by their errors.
+An error analysis based on numerical experiments [CIT2]_ showed that the best error estimators for these geometrical parameters can be found by simply "projecting" the harmonic amplitude errors that come from the least-squares covariance matrix by the same formulae in **Question 1** above used to "project" the associated parameter updates.
+In other words, errors for ellipse center, ellipticity and position angle are computed by the same formulae as in **Question 1**, but replacing the least-squares amplitudes by their errors.
 This is empirical and difficult to justify in terms of any theoretical error analysis, but showed in practice to produce sensible error estimators.

 **5 - How is the image sampled?**

-When sampling is done using elliptical sectors (mean or median modes), Jedrzejewski's method uses an elaborate, high-precision scheme to take into account partial pixels that lie along elliptical sector boundaries.
+When sampling is done using elliptical sectors (mean or median modes), the algorithm described in [CIT1]_ uses an elaborate, high-precision scheme to take into account partial pixels that lie along elliptical sector boundaries.
 In the current implementation of the `ellipse` algorithm, this method was not implemented.
 Instead, pixels at sector boundaries are either fully included or discarded, depending